Scrobipalpa bradleyi

 Scrobipalpa bradleyi is a moth in the family Gelechiidae.
-It was described by Povolný in 1971.
-It is found in Algeria, Tunisia, southern Spain, Sicily and southern France.
+It was described by Dalibor Povolný in 1971.
+It is found in North Africa (Algeria, Tunisia) and Southern Europe (southern Spain, Sicily, and southern France).

 The length of the forewings is 4.8–5.2 mm for females and 5.8–6.2 mm for males.

-The larvae feed on Arthrocnemum fruticosum.
+The larvae feed on Salicornia fruticosa (Amaranthaceae).